-Deck, Conveyor, and Impinger Ovens Provide Perfection in Pizza and Beyond
+Deck, Conveyor, & Impinger Ovens Provide Perfection in Pizza & Beyond

 Restaurants have several great choices when they find themselves in the market for a pizza oven, a piece of commercial cooking equipment that goes far beyond the Italian favorite.
 Their uses range from heating sandwiches to baking pastas to roasting meats, though they're obviously perfectly suited for turning out delicious pies.

-Deck Pizza Oven: Authentic Flavor and Visual Appeal
+Deck Pizza Oven: Authentic Flavor & Visual Appeal

 This is the type many people think of when they think of a traditional pizza oven.
 Purists may insist on a unit with a stone or masonry cooking surface and some means of generating an open flame to produce at least a portion of the cooking heat.
 This type is often called a hearth oven or wood-fired pizza oven, though only select modern versions actually burn wood.
 Most create their flames by burning gas, and some have a wood chip box to imbue the pizza with a smoky essence.